How to Measure Tire Tread Depth?

 - Find the shallowest groove of the tread and insert the pin of the gauge until the base is flush with the tire.
 Observe what the gauge indicates.

-ii) 3/32” - 4/32”: Your tire/tire(s) are starting to get worn down and it’s time to start looking at replacing them
+- 3/32” - 4/32”: Your tire/tire(s) are starting to get worn down and it’s time to start looking at replacing them.